ivan-guerra/programmador.com/content/posts/dotfile-mgmt-with-gnu-stow.md

 ```

 To organize the configs into something Stow can work with, make a dotfiles
-directory (e.g., `mydotfiles/`) that has a directory per tool you wish to
+directory (for example, `mydotfiles/`) that has a directory per tool you wish to
 manage:

 ```text